Ornella-Gigante/MYSQL_Database_WorkBench/README.md

-# 📚 BBDD_Practice: My First Steps with SQL
+# 📚 MYSQL_Database_WorkBench: My First Steps with SQL

-Welcome to **BBDD_Practice**!
 This repository contains a small project I created during my time at the institute, which I'm excited to share as it was one of my initial forays into the world of SQL.
 Here's what you need to know:

 ## 🚀 Project Overview